Flavor structure of the energy-momentum tensor form factors of the proton: Results and discussion

-Figure~\ref{fig:2} depicts the flavor decomposition of the nucleon CCT form factor.
-Since the gluon degrees of freedom were integrated out in the present approach~\cite{Diakonov:1985eg, Diakonov:2002fq}, the quark EMT current is conserved in the present work.
+Figure~\ref{fig:2} depicts the flavor decomposition of the proton $\bar{c}$ form factor.
+As mentioned in the Introduction, the quark EMT current is conserved in the present work.
 As expected, thus, $\bar{c}^{u+d}$ vanishes, which is also related to the Von Laue condition.
 However, the $\bar{c}^{u-d}$ remains finite because the isovector tensor current is in general not conserved.
-The solid and dot-dashed curves in Fig.~\ref{fig:2} indicate this feature of the nucleon CCT.
+The solid and dot-dashed curves in Fig.~\ref{fig:2} indicate this feature of the proton $\bar{c}$ form factor.
 When we decompose it into the up- and down-quark contributions, their magnitudes are exactly the same but their signs are opposite each other, so that they are canceled each other.
-So, while the flavor-decomposed nucleon cosmological terms do not contribute to the nucleon mass, they play a certain role in describing the isotropic pressure inside a nucleon~\cite{Lorce:2017xzd, Liu:2021gco}.
-In Table~\ref{tab:1}, we summarize the values of the flavor-decomposed GFFs at zero momentum transfer, comparing them with the lattice data~\cite{LHPC:2007blg, Gockeler:2003jfa}.
+So, while the flavor-decomposed proton $\bar{c}$ form factors do not contribute to the proton mass, they play a certain role in describing the isotropic pressure-volume work inside a proton~\cite{Lorce:2017xzd, Liu:2021gco}.
+In Table~\ref{tab:1}, we summarize the values of the flavor-decomposed EMTFFs at zero momentum transfer, comparing them with the lattice data~\cite{LHPC:2007blg, Gockeler:2003jfa}.
+Note that the normalization scale of the $\chi$QSM is determined to be around $0.6$ GeV~\cite{Kim:1995bq}, whereas the lattice data~\cite{LHPC:2007blg, Gockeler:2003jfa} are derived at $\mu=2$ GeV.
+The present work and Refs.~\cite{Goeke:2007fp, Goeke:2007fq} demonstrate that while the results for the isoscalar form factors are comparable to those obtained from lattice calculations, that for the $\bar{c}$ form factor is at variance with the lattice results~\cite{Liu:2021gco}.
+When the $\chi$QSM was constructed from the instanton vacuum, the gluon degrees of freedom were integrated out via instantons.
+This means that we have only quark degrees of freedom and the effects of the gluons are effectively absorbed in the dynamical quark mass and pion mean fields.
+Thus we have correctly obtained the zero value of the $\bar{c}$ form factor, which effectively contains gluon contributions.

+We also found that the results for the isovector mass and angular momentum form factors are in line with those from lattice calculations.
+The comparison of the current results with the lattice QCD requires an adjustment of the pion mass, and accordingly the associated low-energy constants will be varied.
+In addition, the scale evolution should be carried out.
+The comparison of the isoscalar component has been done in Ref.~\cite{Goeke:2007fq}, and that of the isovector component will appear elsewhere.

+The form factor $A^q$ in the forward limit is equivalent to the momentum fraction of the proton: $A^q=\langle x\rangle_q$.
+While the total value of $A^q$ becomes $\sum_q A^q= \sum_{q}\langle x\rangle_q=1$, $A^q$ can not be identified as the flavor-decomposed mass.
+The reason can be found in the fact that each flavor component of the $\bar{c}^{q}(0)$ form factors has a finite value, though the total $\bar{c}$ form factor vanishes.
+Thus, the flavor-decomposed mass can be expressed as